 Italian Serie A

 Serie A (Lega Nazionale Professionisti Serie A) is the name of the top Italian football league and has existed since 1898 and since 1929 as structured today.
 Since 1961, the winner gets the trophy called Coppa Campioni d'Italia.
 When the league was established it included 18 clubs, but since when it has decreased and expanded many times: from 16 as minimum to 21 clubs as maximum (since the 2004-2005 season, 20 clubs has been included).
 Today the division is also referred to Lega Serie A, or more commonly only Serie A.

-For some more than two decades the competition was divided into regional groups.
+For some more than two decades, the competition was divided into regional groups.
 During the period 1922-1929 different arrangement was tried until several interregional divisions was merging into one.
 At this time was also Serie B, the second highest division introduced.
 This coincided with a period in Italian football when the leading Fascist party dictated that no foreigners were allowed in the football league.
 This was counterweighed to a high degree by the import of Italian ancestries, so-called rimpatriato, from South America.

 In 1964, the league became the Lega Serie A when the Lega Calcio was founded in replace of Italian Federal Football Association.